piyush-ppradhan/JAX-LaB/README.md

 pip install -e ".[dev,io]"
 ```

+> [!NOTE]
-**Note for macOS:** Use the standard CPU installation, as JAX does not support GPU acceleration on macOS.
+> On macOS, please use the standard CPU installation, as JAX does not support GPU acceleration on this platform.

 Run an example:
 ```bash